malariagen/mgenv/README.md

 ## Proposing changes

-If you want to propose changes to this repository, e.g., add or update a package in environment.yml, please submit a pull request.
+If you want to propose changes to this repository, e.g., add or update a package in one of the `requirements-*.txt` files, please submit a pull request.
 The following commands show a typical workflow for doing this:

 - If you don't already have a local clone of the binder repo, fork the